alphagov/government-service-design-manual/service-manual/design-and-content/data-visualisation.md

 ### Checklist
-a) Who are your audience?
+1. Who are your audience?
-b) How much detail do they need?
+2. How much detail do they need?
-c) What story does the data tell?
+3. What story does the data tell?
-d) Do you need a visualisation?
+4. Do you need a visualisation?

 ## Choosing your visualisation and templates